There was a time of pandemic when travel wasn’t at its best and jungle cruises were starting to be deeply missed.

 Indiana Jones & Raiders of the Ark

-Treasure hunters, a curse and a 3000-year-old revived mummy make an outstanding blend of adventure, comedy, terror and romance worth watching.
-Even if the action is set in Thebes, Egypt, the movie was filmed in Morocco, Sahara desert and the actors were exposed to real dangers like dehydration and sandstorms while shooting.
+Obviously, treasure hunters, a curse and a 3000-year-old revived mummy make an outstanding blend of adventure, comedy, terror and romance worth watching.
+Even if the action is set in Thebes, Egypt, the movie was filmed in Morocco, Sahara desert.
+While the actors were exposed to real dangers like dehydration and sandstorms while shooting.

 Romancing the Stone